sunrimii/firestore_odm/docs/guide/writing-documents.md

 ## Updating a Document

-The ODM provides three powerful and flexible methods for updating a single document.
+The ODM provides two powerful and flexible methods for updating a single document.

 ### `patch()` (Recommended for Best Performance)